syllant/bggcli/README.rst

 Warning:

    * Use it at your own risks, you may damage your game collection by doing mistakes!
-An export is strongly recommended before any operation.
+Ensure you have a backup of you collection first!
    * This tool is not supported by BoardGameGeek, this is an independent development
    * Be respectful regarding BGG web site: this kind of automated tools can impact performance when used "aggressively" (plenty of requests per second).
 Provided features are intended to be used for